kapple19/OceanSonar.jl/book/OceanSonar.typ

 enabling code that is both performant and accessible.

 Lastly, this book was written with as a Typst book, implemented in the Rust programming language
-- a language that fills in the couple of use-case gaps in the Julia programming language.
+--- a language that fills in the couple of use-case gaps in the Julia programming language, such as difficulties with complicated race conditions and compact distributable binary sizes.

 As an introductory text on ocean sonar, the author hopes that this book's linearly structured flow of knowledge,